-Sometimes when we make a purchase, it can be challenging to work out which is the best option.
+Sometimes when we make a purchase, it can be challenging to work out the best option.
 Often, it’s merely a matter of personal taste as we buy tangible products that we can see, feel and hear.
-Other times, particularly when buying financial services, it becomes a question of who we are most comfortable with as we assess the offer of an insurance provider, investment manager or pension plan.
+Other times, particularly when buying financial services, it becomes a question of who we are most comfortable with as we assess the offer of an insurance provider, investment manager, or pension plan.

 Services are intangible products, making it a bit more problematic to gauge whether they will actually ‘do what they say on the tin’.
 It is, therefore, vital to do some research before placing our trust in the provider who we feel most meets our needs.

 Internet search engines have become the modern-day equivalent of consumer magazines that guide us on what experts think.
 However, just because something is high up the rankings on the internet, does not guarantee its integrity.
 Beware fake news!